claus-e-andersen/clanElectrons/README.md

 ?demo.water
 ```
 and then press on the index (at the bottom of the help page) to get the list of all functions.
-You can also ask for help on any function, like so:The index